 - My style is mostly documentary but I still like my images to be aesthetically pleasing.
 I work hard to look for the moments that tell a story.

 - I like a few classic portraits and I think these are important to include as long as they don’t take up too much time.

-- Some weddings lend themselves more to a fine art approach and if you love lots of detail shots I tend to shoot in this way.
+- Some weddings lend themselves more to a fine art approach and if you love lots of detail shots I tend to shoot more in this way.
 I don’t shoot on film though and wouldn’t consider myself a fine art photographer.

 - An occasional dramatic shot after dark can really tie the events of the day together but mostly I shoot in natural light with a less dramatic feel.